isambard-sc/apply.isambard.ac.uk/docs/bristol/index.md

 - Postdoctoral researchers are eligible to be Co-Lead (CL) but not PL.

 - Honorary title holders, visiting academics, and postgraduate and undergraduate students can be added as users of a research project account but are not eligible to be a PL or CL.
-Staff members (e.g. supervisors) may apply on behalf of a student-led project, such as a PhD.
+Staff members (e.g. supervisors) may submit applications for research projects that are led by students.

 An applicant's eligibility to be Project Lead or Co-Lead is checked as part of the account application review.